 The first rider I made a training program for did not receive the best training methods available.

-I started as a cycling coach in November 2000 training an average junior rider from the local club.
-He had commitment to his training and we were both 100% dedicated to make this project a great success.
+I started as a cycling coach in November 2000, training an average junior rider from the local club.
+He committed to his training, and we were both 100% dedicated to making this project a great success.
 We tried to do everything the best possible way.
-He trained more time than he was used to, he performed scheduled interval training, there was some kind of periodization and I gave him feedback and offered 1 to 1 coaching.
+He trained more time than he was used to, performed scheduled interval training, there was some periodization, and I gave him feedback and offered 1 to 1 coaching.

-Still, 13 years later it is obvious for me that I could have done several things much, much better.
-Actually, if I was to attempt the same today, I would make the training program completely different.
-There was a sensible overall structure, but most interval training was out of the blue.
+Still, 13 years later, it is evident that I could have done several things much, much better.
+If I attempted the same today, the training program would be completely different.
+There was a sensible overall structure, but most interval trainings were out of the blue.

 So what would I have done today?

 1) I would use a different combination of intervals with a long-term focus